dynamsoft-docs/document-viewer-docs/features/viewers/others.md

 ## Browse Viewer

 Browse Viewer is used to display pages in multiple-mode, pages can be multiple selected in this viewer.
->The built-in thumbnail in the edit viewer is implemented by browse viewer.

 - [Default user interface]({{ site.ui }}default_elements.html#browse-viewer)
 - [Default viewer configuration]({{ site.viewer }}viewerconfig.html#browse-viewer)